cubeta-io/cubeta-starter/readme.md

 <h1 id="file-handler-trait">FileHandler Trait</h1>
 remember when I told you that the BaseRepository handle your files columns automatically without the need from you to do that well it uses this trait to do that and so as you can.

+but before make sure you have published `cubeta-starter-traits` tag, so you can use it.

 this trait provides the following methods which you can use :